spotinst/help/src/docs/ocean/getting-started/aks/README.md

 ![ocean-aks-newclus-missingsubsrgs](https://github.com/spotinst/help/assets/159915991/e3d201a1-9d94-4dff-b055-47b0e1f4d216)

-2. In the Missing permissions dialog box, select the required permission level from the drop-down list; either **Resource Group** or **Account Subscription**.
+2. In the Missing permissions dialog box, select the required permission level from the drop-down list: either **Resource Group** or **Account Subscription**.

    * For the Account Subscription level, update the Subscription ID in the field on the right of the dialog box.
 You can obtain the subscription ID by either creating a new Spot account in Azure or updating the existing Spot account.
    * For the Resource Group level, enter the name of your AKS resource group and the name of its corresponding infrastructure resource group in the field on the right of the dialog box.
 You must add both, separated by a comma.